jennybc/happy-git-with-r/11_connect-credential-caching.Rmd

         git remote -v

-    Output like confirms that fetch and push are set to remote URLs that point to your GitHub repo:
+    Output like this confirms that fetch and push are set to remote URLs that point to your GitHub repo:

         origin	https://github.com/jennybc/myrepo (fetch)
         origin	https://github.com/jennybc/myrepo (push)